Assistant Chief of Army Reserve visits USAG Fort Hamilton

-Stephen D. Austin, Assistant Chief of Army Reserve, takes as group photo with COL. Brian Jacobs, United States Army Garrison Fort Hamilton Commander, and members of the garrison staff in the front of garrison headquarters on April 10, 2023
+FORT HAMILTON, New York – Stephen D. Austin, Assistant Chief of Army Reserve (ACAR), visited United States Army Garrison Fort Hamilton for the first time on April 10, 2023.
+During his visit, he held discussions with Col. Brian Jacobs, Fort Hamilton garrison commander, and members of the garrison staff.

+Austin serves as the primary advisor to the Chief of the Army Reserve within Headquarters, Department of the Army.

+His visit provided an opportunity for him to engage with Fort Hamilton leaders and gain a deeper understanding of the garrison's mission and capabilities.

 |Date Taken: